PopovEvgeniy/grpdecompiler/readme.txt

 1. Extract the content of the source code archive.
 2. Open a terminal and go to the source code directory.
 3.
-Run as root to installation: make install
+Run as root to install: make install
 Run as root to uninstall: make uninstall

 Contact